-A GAL has a wide range of authority to investigate, including: reviewing criminal records, medical and mental health records of the children and the parents; talking with teachers and healthcare professionals; meeting with the parents and with the child(ren) privately; and talking with family members and others who are important to the case.
-Once the investigation is completed, the GAL will attempt to negotiate a resolution that both parents find acceptable.
-The GAL may also issue a written report to be filed with the Court outlining his/her investigation, findings and recommendations to the Court.
+A GAL has a wide range of authority to investigate, including reviewing criminal records, health records of the children and the parents, talking with teachers and healthcare professionals, meeting with the parents and children privately, and talking with others significant to the case.
+Once the investigation is completed, the GAL will negotiate a resolution both parents find acceptable.
+The GAL may issue a written report to be filed with the Court outlining their investigation, findings, and recommendations.

-Guardians do not make decisions – they only make recommendations, but they often are very useful in resolving the conflict through a clear-eyed and objective look at all custody issues with a focus on the best interest of the children .
+Guardians do not make decisions.
+They only make recommendations.
+However, they often help resolve the conflict through a clear-eyed, objective look at all custody, focusing on the children’s best interests.
 If an agreement is not reached, the GAL is typically asked to testify in Court.
 The Judge will consider the Guardian’s recommendations when deciding a final Order.